About the prize

 Applicants are required to submit:

-• A letter of support from Faculty member who taught the course for which the paper or project was created.
+- A letter of support from the Faculty member who taught the course for which the paper or project was created.

 Prizes

 Prizes will be awarded at the discretion of the Undergraduate Prize in Library Research adjudication committee.
 All prizes may not be awarded annually.
-Three prizes of $2,000 and two prizes of $1,000 are available.
+One prize of $3,000, two prizes of $2,000 and two prizes of $1,500 are available.

 Please refer to the Frequently Asked Questions for additional information.